Core Center for NMR: Experts in solution and solid-state NMR for the functional characterization of biomolecules.

 The CERM facility includes two EPR instruments (Continous-wave X-Band and Continous-wave/Pulse Q-Band), the necessary sample preparation wet lab (including glove-box) and the necessary processing computer.
 EPR measurements can be performed on biological samples containing paramagnetic metals (i.e. Fe, Cu, Mn etc.) or on samples opportunely labeled with paramagnetic tags (i.e. spin labels).
 The pulse Q-band EPR instrumentation present at CERM permit to realize DEER, HYSCORE and ESEEM experiments.

-This facility is specifically dedicated to the production of mammalian cell samples overexpressing a protein of interest for characterization by in-cell NMR.
+The mammalian expression for in-cell NMR platform at CERM/CIRMMP is devoted to the to the production of mammalian cell samples overexpressing the protein of interest for its characterization by in-cell NMR.
 It relies on transient transfection in HEK293T adherent cells.
 The gene of interest is cloned in a vector optimized for high constitutive cytoplasmic expression.
 Small scale transfections are performed to determine the expression level and to assess the feasibility of in-cell NMR.
 Cell samples for NMR are produced in T75 flasks.
 Different protein labelling strategies are possible, e.g. U-15N labelling; amino acid type-selective 13C,15N labelling.
 Co-expression of two or more proteins is possible.
+In-cell NMR experiments are required to be performed at the Solution NMR Facility at CERM.